 I thought you might like to know this little trick, too.
 Essentials like this one certainly come in handy from time-to-time and are a help when in a pinch!

 Here’s how I freeze eggs to use later.
 It’s a good thing to know.

 How to Freeze Eggs

 - Break an egg out of its shell into each of the indentions of the muffin tin.
 Whisk each egg carefully with a fork to break up the yolk.

 - Place muffin tin in the freezer to flash freeze the eggs, at least 30 minutes.

-- Remove muffin tin and remove each frozen egg from the muffin tin and place into a zip top bag that has been labeled with the date.
+- Remove muffin tin and remove each frozen egg from the muffin tin and place it into a zip top freezer bag that has been labeled with the date.
 Roll the zip top bag to remove as much air from the bag as possible and close.
 Return the bag and the eggs to the freezer for up to one year.